Today is the feast

 recognize that marriage.
 The other two couples applied

-for a license from the Salt Lake County Clerk’s office in March
+Salt Lake County Clerk’s office in March

 but were denied one.
 Attorneys Peggy A. Tomsic and